oneapi-src/oneTBB/cmake/README.md

 ### Preparation

-To perform an out-of-source build, create a build directory and go there:
+To perform an out-of-source build, create a build directory in an arbitrary location outside of the oneTBB source directory and go there.

 ```bash
 mkdir /tmp/my-build